 - Check for bent arms, cracks in welds or damage or wear.
 Check for cracked or loose fittings that may allow the hose to detach.

 - Replace damaged parts with those recommended by the lift manufacturer.

 - Only properly trained lift service personnel should repair hydraulic lifts.

 - Use lift adaptors designed for contact on the lifts.

-- Ensure that the lift area is clean and free of oil, tools, equipment, hoses, wires, etc. before a car or truck is driven into the work area.
+- Make sure that the lift area is clean and free of oil, tools, equipment, hoses, wires, etc., before a car or truck is driven into the work area.

 - Make sure that the weight of the vehicle does not exceed the lift capacity of the hydraulic lift.